glitch047/Linux_Setup/README.md

 ---

-# 🐧 Basic Linux Setup Script

-A complete bash script to automate setting up your Linux environment with essential tools, GNOME extensions, apps from APT, Snap, and `.deb` downloads, along with system configurations like fstab mounting and shell tweaks.

----

 ## 🚀 Features

 * 📦 Installs a full suite of APT packages including development tools, multimedia apps, and utilities.